proalvo/sport-event-soundboard/README.md

 This is simple yet powerfull MP3 player for sport events.
 Software is based on node/electron and tested with MS Windows 11.

 ## Features
 - User interface is simple, maybe not so fancy looking, but everyone should be able to use it without any training or instructions.
-Adding files require basic understnading about directories.
+Adding audio files require basic understanding about directories.
 - Music files are stored in the program folder, under `/music`
-- Jingel files are stored in the program folder, under `/jingles`
+- Jingle files are stored in the program folder, under `/jingles`
-- You can create profiles (playlists) for different events e.g. kayaking, foortball, price ceremony, etc. Profile is stored as a JSON file under profiles directory.
+- You can create profiles (playlists) for different events e.g. kayaking, football, price ceremony, etc. Profile is stored as a JSON file under profiles directory.
 - You can create list of jingles (1-16) for the event e.g. special sound effect for goal, or play national anthem in price ceremony.
-- Change of music happens smoothly.
+- Change of music happens smoothly: fade out/in in 1.5 sec with 1.0 sec overlapping.
 - Playing jingle is silencing music by 50%.
-- There is an application programmin interface (API) to control the software from other services, such as Bitfocus Companion and Stream Deck.
+- There is an application programming interface (API) to control the software from other services, such as Bitfocus Companion and Stream Deck.
 - Every music track can have 0..N tags (strings).
 Tags are per profile (so football profile can have different tags than award ceremony profile).
 Examples: `"23"`, `"Finland"`, `"Team GB"`, `"Goalkeeper"`, `"Warmup"`

 ![See UI](images/screenshot-1.png)